mwang840/graph-applications-markdown/index.md

 import matplotlib.pyplot as plt
 ```

-# First Problem Title
+# Hamad Airport Terminal Traversal

 **Doha Airport Terminal Traversal**:
 An airport geek wants to explore the entire airport of Doha.
 Currently, the airport
 has 41 gates with airline lounges.
 Given the airport map which is listed as an undirected graph, lets make a Depth-First
 Search Traversal of the airport to visit every gate or lounge.
-For example Gate A1 comes after the Terminal (T) since it is the
+For example you are allowed
-first gate available.
+to visit the terminal **after** you clear security (Node **S**).
 > **Formal Description**:
 >  * Input: An undirected graph of the airport terminal consisting of gates and lounges
->  * Output: A list
+>  * Output: A list of all the gates and the lounges visited within the terminal!

 **Graph Problem/Algorithm**: [DFS]